itsmadhusudhan/javascript-algorithms/src/data-structures/queue/README.md

 # Queue

-Queue is a data structure in which the element is add at the rear end.
+Queue is an abstract data structure in which the element is add at the rear end.

 It follows `First In First Out (FIFO)`.